taliffsss/weather-app-api/README.md

 # Weather API App

-My Design is user-friendly it easy to use, in first glance you may know how to use or navigate it.
-My code also is well-organized, always ready for the future update, even an junior can understand coz I wrote it in detailed way having a docblock.
+My Design is user-friendly and easy to use, at first glance you may know how to use or navigate it.
+My code also is well-organized, always ready for future updates, even a junior can understand because I wrote it in a detailed way having a docblock.

 ## Prerequisites